Unified Multi-Modal Image Synthesis for Missing Modality Imputation

 \textbf{Many-to-One Synthesis:} Many-to-one synthesis methods learn a mapping from multiple source contrasts to one target contrast.
 Like one-to-one synthesis methods, earlier many-to-one methods usually adopted patch-based regression, such as~\cite{jog2014random,jog2017random}.
 Recently, GAN-based methods have also been employed in many-to-one synthesis tasks.
 For example, CollaGAN~\cite{lee2019collagan} and DiamondGAN~\cite{li2019diamondgan} incorporated a domain condition to guide the network to synthesize missing contrasts from available contrasts of MR brain images.
 Zhou \emph{et al.}~\cite{zhou2020hi} proposed a Hi-Net, which fused multi-scale information from different modalities to synthesize the target contrast.
-Yurt \emph{et al.}~\cite{yurt2021mustgan} proposed a MustGAN, which received information from multiple source contrasts through a mixture of multiple one-to-one synthesis streams and a many-to-one synthesis stream.
+Yurt \emph{et al.}~\cite{yurt2021mustgan} proposed a MustGAN that shares a similar concept with our method in using common and distinct features.
+However, it requires step-wise training of individual networks to extract independent and shared features, and a joint network to combine these features.
+In contrast, the design of our network allows for end-to-end training, which can process different types of features simultaneously.
 Peng \emph{et al.}~\cite{peng2021multi} proposed a CACR-Net, which fused complementary information of multiple inputs from the output level and feature level to synthesize high-quality target-modality images.